Party video game: Social and cultural impact

 Party video games allow users to connect and interact by completing various challenges together.
 Researchers found that these games helped maintain friendships, reduce boredom, and increase group get-togethers.
-During COVID-19, many people turned to online party games, such as Jackbox Party and Among Us even gang beaststo stay in touch.
+During COVID-19, many people turned to online party games, such as Jackbox Party Packs, Among Us, and Gang Beasts to stay in touch.

 Schools and employers have used them to encourage teamwork and communication, showing playful interactions can lead to collaboration.
-The humor and visual design in these games typically reflects broader social values.
-Such as how players interact, compete, and joke with each other.
+The humor and visual design in these games typically reflects broader social values, such as how players interact, compete, and joke with each other.

-Popular Culture
+Popular culture

 Party video games have become a part of popular culture in gaming and media.
 Their characters, sound effects, and funny moments that are often shared through memes, clips, or on social platforms (e.g. Twitch; YouTube).
 Many are featured on streaming platforms like Twitch, YouTube, or TikTok, where gameplay has turned into a form of shared entertainment.
 Viewer can watch and comment on live sessions of streamers playing games such as Jackbox or Among Us, turning it into a type of social performance.